joric/interviewbit/programming/two-pointers/counting-triangles.md

 ### Notes

 You can use any value only once while forming each triangle.
-Order of choosing the edge lengths doesn’t matter.
+Order of choosing the edge lengths doesn't matter.
 Any triangle formed should have a positive area.
 Return answer modulo 10^9 + 7.
 For example,
 ```
 A = [1, 1, 1, 2, 2]